Mets’ Alonso, Astros’ �?lvarez named Rookies of the Year

 Alvarez, a 22-year-old from Cuba, played 87 games after debuting in June, fewest by any position player to win AL Rookie of the Year.
 He hit 27 homers, batted .313, drove in 78 and had a 1.067 OPS for the pennant-winning Astros.
 He struggled at times in the postseason, but that was after voting had concluded.

-”My whole family was telling me I would be the winner of the award,” Alvarez said. ”And once I was selected as the winner, I was very excited.”

-He’s the third Houston player to win, following teammate Carlos Correa in 2015 and Hall of Famer Jeff Bagwell in 1991.
+He’s the third Houston player to win the award, following teammate Carlos Correa in 2015 and Hall of Famer Jeff Bagwell in 1991.

 Alvarez easily beat out the other AL finalists, with Orioles left-hander John Means second and Rays infielder Brandon Lowe third.

 The Mets agitated their fans by stashing Alonso at Triple-A through the end of the 2018 season, citing his inadequate defense at first base.
-He went to spring training this year battling with buddy Dominic Smith for the starting job, and Alonso wasn’t even certain to crack the opening-day roster until being declared New York’s primary first baseman a day before the regular season.
+He went to spring training battling with buddy Dominic Smith for the starting job, and Alonso wasn’t even certain to crack the opening day roster until being declared New York’s primary first baseman a day before the regular season.

-Alonso said he was challenged by first-year general manager Brodie Van Wagenen to ”show up in shape and earn your spot.”

 The former Florida Gator became an instant star in the Mets’ blue and orange.
-Wielding his hefty 34-inch, 32-ounce birch bat, Alonso hit .292 with nine homers, 26 RBIs and a 1.024 OPS over March and April, claiming the first of three NL Rookie of the Month honors.
-He put on a power-packed show while winning the All-Star Home Run Derby, and then cemented his fan-favorite status by donating $100,000 of his $1 million derby prize to charities supporting injured soldiers and 9/11 workers.
+He batted .292 with nine homers, 26 RBIs and a 1.024 OPS over March and April, claiming the first of three NL Rookie of the Month honors.
+He was the presumptive Rookie of the Year by midseason, even before putting on a power-packed show while winning the All-Star Home Run Derby.
+He cemented his fan-favorite status by donating $100,000 of his $1 million derby prize to charities supporting injured soldiers and 9/11 workers.

-”Pete kept the same attitude that he came in spring training with through the entire season,” Van Wagenen said. ”He was a good teammate.
-He was a true professional.
-And obviously, he was a lightning in a bottle for all Mets fans.”

-Alonso wore a hat reading ”100%” on the broadcast while being named the NL winner, but his vote total didn’t match.
+Alonso wore a hat reading ”100%” on the broadcast while accepting his award, but his vote total didn’t match.
 The upbeat slugger was all smiles as usual – just like when teammates ripped off his jersey following a game-ending walk in September.

 ”I’m not taking my shirt off for this one,” Alonso joked.

 With a left-handed swing reminiscent of long-legged Hall of Famer Willie McCovey – another unanimous Rookie of the Year pick – Alvarez immediately entrenched himself in the middle of Houston’s batting order.
-He hit seven homers in his first 12 games, and his OPS ranked fifth in the majors after he debuted June 9.
+He hit seven homers in his first 12 games, and his OPS ranked fifth in the majors after he played his first game June 9.

-Alvarez’s OPS was the highest ever by a rookie, surpassing Shoeless Joe Jackson’s 1.058 mark in 1911.

-”It’s a dream for every player to get to the major leagues,” Alvarez said. ”I was basically living my dream.”

 McCovey appeared in 52 games while winning the NL award in 1959, the only total lower than Alvarez.